When Illustrator Suddenly “Cleans Up” – And Designers Are Left Searching

 Why We’re Sharing It

-Because small tools – especially in design – often save more time than big ones.
+Because small tools – especially in design – often save more time than large ones.

-If you have questions or requests (LAB values, custom layouts, branding versions, or a script that labels entire swatch libraries):
+If you have any questions or requests (e.g., LAB values, custom layouts, branding, or a version for entire color swatch libraries):

 Just get in touch.